-(4) If the physician or eligible psychologist has reason to believe that the respondent is mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7A, unless the respondent is being evalulated for commitment pursuant to the provisions of G.S.
+If the physician or eligible psychologist has reason to believe that the - (4) If the physician or eligible psychologist has reason to believe that the respondent is mentally retarded, the physician or eligible psychologist shall proceed according to the provisions of Part 7A of the Article, unless the respondent is being evaluated for commitment pursuant to the provisions of G.S.
 15A-1003 or G.S.
-15A-1321."

-(d) G.S.
-122C-263 is amended by adding a new subsection to read:
+15A-1321." - (e) G.S.
+122C-263 is amended by adding a new subsection to read: - "(g) The physician or eligible psychologist, at the completion of the examination, shall provide the respondent with specific information regarding the next steps that will occur." - Sec.
+13.1.
+Part 7 of Article 5 of Chapter 122C of the General Statutes is amended by adding a new section to read: